vaastav/CS416-Tanks/PROPOSAL.md

 | Mar 30   | Implement additional features for the game as time permits |
 | Apr 6    | Stress-test the game with a mix of malicious and non-malicious users; complete report with Dinv, GoVector, and ShiViz |
 | Apr 9-20 | Project Demo on a date TBD |

+## Division of Labour

+### Jerome Rasky

+* Implement initial server for client discovery

+* Implement the front-end of the game and the gameplay.

+* Implement the peer-to-peer API.

+### Madeleine Chercover

+* Implement the peer-to-peer API.

+* Final report write-up.

+### Raunak Kumar

+* Implement CRDT for stat collection.

+### Vaastav Anand

+* Implement CRDT for stat collection.

+* Implement clock synchronisation amongst the players and the server.

+* Include and use Dinv, GoVector and ShiViz in the project

+### Common Tasks

+* Everyone will be doing testing

 ## Testing Plan